romanlamsal/swedishvocabulator/src/app/README.md

 It's primarily designed to be useable on a mobile device, thus the user can just touch to turn a card and then swipe right for "i knew it" or swipe left for "did not know it".

-## Note: SvenskaSeService is just an idea!
+## Note: Use the SvenskaSeService at your own risk
-There has never been any written agreement from svenska.se to use their website like that.
+There has never been any written agreement from svenska.se to use their api like that.
 You have been warned, I am not to be held liable of any damage that is potentially done.